pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1171-1172-1173 Christmastime

+I take a free time about the coding, with the arrival of the Christmas and new year I need to think about all my achieves in this year and start to think about my next achieves for the 2023 year.
+Merry Christmas programmers.

 ##### Day 1170 CSV files and Pandas

 Well today I learn more about Pandas and CSV files, pandas can parse your CSV files into JSON format, but you need to be sure about the JSON format is the correct.
 I learn this important lesson today.
 I have a lot of desire to work with CSV with Java/Kotlin/Scala and Apache Spark.
 So, I think that in the weekend I practice this.